Th3ThirdMan/CleanProject/README.md

   <br>

-  * The Home Page consists of the primary details and information on how to register to post up receipes.

-  *
+  * The Login Page presents two extra navbar links, Recipes and Add Recipes.

+  * Post registration this gives the user the option to view recipes already posted.

+  * Post registration this gives the user the option to make comments on recipes posted.

+  * Post registration this gives the user the option to like or unlike recipes.

   <br>